yangshun/tech-interview-handbook/front-end/interview-questions.md

 - Be mindful of how colors are perceived - Colors are perceived differently across languages and cultures.
 The design should use color appropriately.
 - Formatting dates and currencies - Calendar dates are sometimes presented in different ways.
 Eg. "May 31, 2012" in the U.S. vs. "31 May 2012" in parts of Europe.
 - Do not concatenate translated strings - Do not do anything like `"The date today is " + date`.
 It will break in languages with different word order.
 Using template parameters instead.
+- Language reading direction - In English, we read from left-to-right, top-to-bottom, in traditional Japanese, text is read up-to-down, right-to-left.

 ###### References